 Since then, Hugo House has seen thousands of writers and readers come through its doors for classes and events, to meet with writers-in-residence or to simply hole up somewhere with a book or laptop.
 Amy Bloom, Billy Collins, Sharon Olds, and Jonathan Raban are a few of the writers that have taught, read and participated in panels and discussions at Hugo House.
 And, more recently, Sherman Alexie, Charles Baxter, Kay Ryan, David Shields, Mona Simpson, Dean Young, Sheila Heti, among others, have been part of our Hugo Literary Series or Word Works.

 Hugo House is now a hub for a swelling community—one that is producing some of the nation’s most dedicated writers.
-Hugo House is aiming to open a brand-new home for writers in the summer of 2018, a place tailored to programs for writers and readers and dedicated to everyone who loves the art of writing.
+Hugo House opened a brand-new home for writers in the fall of 2018, a place tailored to programs for writers and readers and dedicated to everyone who loves the art of writing.